named-data-ndnSIM/ndnSIM/docs/source/helpers.rst

 Forwarding strategy
 +++++++++++++++++++

-Forwarding strategy parameter **must** be set before installing stack on a node.
+A desired :ndnsim:`forwarding strategy <ForwardingStrategy>` parameter need to be set before installing stack on a node.

   Currently, there are 2 implemented forwarding strategies that can be used in simulations: